-A second reason women should be encouraged by Sarah as an example is that she was not always a picture of submission and faith.
+Sarah was not always a picture of submission and faith.
 If Sarah had been the perfect submissive Christian wife, it would be discouraging for women to think they needed to emulate her.
 But Sarah had her own struggles.
 We know that she failed to trust God when she convinced Abraham to fulfill God’s promise of a son and heir through her handmaid Hagar.
 Sarah sought to control her husband, and the result ended up being a disaster on several levels.
 She also failed when God visited Abraham to tell him she would have a child the following year at age 90.
 Sarah laughed because of her lack of faith, and then she lied when God confronted her about it (Genesis 18:12-15).

 In light of these incidents, we could almost wonder why Sarah was chosen as an example of a submissive Christian wife, but Peter tells us the answer: “Sarah obeyed Abraham, calling him lord” (1 Peter 3:6).
 Despite Sarah’s mistakes, for the most part, she was a woman who respected her husband and submitted to him.
 The title “lord” was used often in the Old Testament to show reverence for someone.
 The closest comparable English expression would be addressing a man as sir.
 This doesn’t mean today’s wives need to address their husband as “lord,” but the principle still applies that God calls wives to respect and submit to their husbands in the same way Sarah did to Abraham.

 A Submissive Christian Wife Will Submit When She Fears